merkez/golb/README.md

 I have added release and test CI files for Github Actions.
 They can be checked from [workflows](.github/workflows/) folder.

 For any further questions or tasks, I am happy to answer and complete them.
 If something is missing or misleading, it would be nice to notify me, as soon as possible.

+Note: This is a challenge assigned by Metzler-Vater (https://www.metzler-vater.com/en/) Company for Workstudent Devops Position.
+The challenge was to create Dockerfile and dokcer-compose files by explaning about them and provide some information about how to deploy it.
+Completed  [13.09.2021]